kofno/NabuRewrite/README.markdown

 I created a navigation component.
 Navigation renders based differently if there's an active user session of not.

+Each component is split into three elm files.
+Model, Update and View.

 There is a library for talking to couchdb.
 It only talks to the _session end point.